-Because I often get questions about Google Analytics tracking code from people using my Advanced Google Analytics plugin (Joomla! users), I decided to post some tips and tricks that will get users started with the basics of tracking code debugging.
+Because I often get questions about Google Analytics tracking code from people using my Analytics Insights plugin (WordPress users) or Advanced Google Analytics plugin (Joomla! users), I decided to post some tips and tricks that will get users started with the basics of tracking code debugging.

 Using these tips you can check if Google Analytics tracking code is properly installed and actually works.

 Users that had manually installed the tracking code (e.g. through a theme file) can also use these tips to debug their tracking code.

 Things to do before checking the tracking code